 Looking for shoemakers specializing in bespoke footwear?
 You’ve landed on the right page!
-Below, we review what the bespoke does (and doesn’t) entail, plus share a few of our favorite modern shoemakers at the top of their craft.
+Below, we review what “bespoke” does (and doesn’t) entail, plus help you find a modern custom shoe maker at the top of their craft in case you care to break from tradition a bit.View in gallery

 Bespoke footwear – known to most as “custom” or “made-to-order” footwear – is certainly a complicated arena in which to shop.
 The classical route is to find a custom shoemaker who understands your style, takes the time to get to know you, and then discusses in-depth what kind of shoes to make.
 This is true “bespoke” as it began in England.